 Jacqueline Burridge - Qualified Veterinary Nurse

-Jackie has been nursing for 4 years now and is very passionate about it.
+Jackie has been nursing for 6 years now and is very passionate about it.
 Her beautiful boxer Flippa is her inspiration as she has been through so much in her short life, but with all the help of wonderful vets and vet nurses, she has battled through.
-She also has a very naughty black cat called Narla.
+She is slowly creating her own farm in a suburban house with her four chickens, a very naughty black cat called Narla and a playful puppy Aurora

 After previously completing a Certificate III in companion animal services she worked as the senior kennel attendant at a boarding facility, Wildlife Rescue and foster care for over 2 years.